Harikrishnan6336/Twitter_Sentiment_Analysis/README.md

-# Twitter_Sentiment_Analysis
+#### Twitter_Sentiment_Analysis

-The program  can tell you the sentiments of people regarding to any events happening in the world by analyzing tweets related to that event.
-It will search for tweets about any topic and analyze the sentiment in each tweet and gives a summarized result.
+$$The program does a sentiment analysis on a number of tweets containing a keyword and gives a detailed report about people sentiment on that keyword .

 ## Getting Started